 - California Tax Education Council (CTEC)

-We has cultivated an effective presence in the State Capitol through:
+We have cultivated an effective presence in the State Capitol through:

 - Grassroot Lobbying

 - Legislative Action Fund (LAF)

 Our Legislative Platform is established by its Board-approved

 position statements that address a myriad of tax administration issues

 The California Society of Enrolled Agents, consistent with the Mission Statement of the Society, will strive to protect and enhance the interests of those Enrolled Agents engaged in providing fundamental and professional tax basis accounting services.

 The California Society of Enrolled Agents supports legislation and regulation that promotes fair and effective tax policy which reduces taxpayer burden and opposes legislation or regulation which would inhibit or limit fair and effective tax policy and increase taxpayer burden.